 - Record the account receivable and sales taxes related to a customer invoice

-53) Mention the types of accounts involved in double entry book-keeping?
+53) Mention the types of accounts involved in double-entry book-keeping

-Double entry book-keeping involves five types of accounts,
+Double-entry book-keeping includes five types of accounts:

 - Income accounts